Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 A flavored water with berries inside

-Another way to sweeten a pre-workout that tastes bland is by mixing the powder with flavored water or water infused with citrus, berries, melons, fresh ginger, or mint.
+Another way I found through my tests to sweeten a pre-workout that tastes bland is by mixing the powder with flavored water or water infused with citrus, berries, melons, fresh ginger, or mint.

-Several health benefits of infused water with green tea, mint, and lime include fat burning and an immediate relief from headaches and nasal congestion [10].
+The article found on WebMD titled "Health Benefits of Mint Leaves" and medically reviewed by Kathleen M. Zelman, RD, LD, MPH, showed that there are several health benefits of infused water with green tea, mint, and lime, including fat-burning and an immediate relief from headaches and nasal congestion [7].

 "Proper hydration is critical for maintaining health on a cellular level.
 Every cell in the human body is reliant on water for proper function."